§ 5-65-16. Powers and duties of the board Investigatory powers of board Use of city or county inspectors Conduct of hearings.

 (b) With the assistance of the city or town, the board may conduct investigations with the assistance of the local building officials.

-(d) If any person fails to comply with a subpoena issued under subsection (c) of this section or refuses to testify on matters on which the person may be lawfully interrogated, the board may compel obedience.
+(d) If any person fails to comply with a subpoena issued under subsection (c) or refuses to testify on matters on which the person may be lawfully interrogated, the board may compel obedience.

 (f) In addition to all powers granted to the board under this chapter the board shall have the power and authority to: